cisco-ie/nx-os-grpc-python/README.md

 ./update_protos.sh
 ```

 ## TLS Usage
 In order to use a secure channel you must acquire the necessary gRPC PEM files, `grpc.pem`.
 This PEM file is found with your downloaded gRPC Agent RPM.
 You must then specify the file path or the content of this PEM file when initializing the Client class.

 TODO: Where to acquire gRPC Agent RPM?

+## Issues
+Open an issue :)

+1. A potential issue that might arise is that this library uses the latest `grpcio` and `protobuf` packages whereas the NX-OS gRPC server was built against 0.11.1 which is ~2016 and lacks compatibility documentation.
+If an issue is encountered we will go down the rabbit hole, ignoring until then.
+Tracking in [#2](https://github.com/cisco-grpc-connection-libs/nx-os-grpc-python/issues/2).

+## Contribution
+Big thanks to Kyoung Yun for a reference client implementation.